Uncovering the Social Interaction in Swarm Intelligence with Network Science: In-depth Case Study: Examining the Particle Swarm Optimization algorithm

 with $t \ge t_w \ge 1$ and where $\delta_{i,j}$ is Kronecker delta.
 In this definition, nodes (i.e., particles) are connected by an edge with weight equals to the number of times two particles shared information in at most $t_w$ iterations before the iteration $t$\cite{Oliveira2014}.
 The time window $t_w$ tunes the frequency--recency balance in the analysis.
 High $t_w$ makes the network dominated by most frequent interactions; low $t_w$ only includes most recent interactions and when $t_w = 1$ we have instantaneous interactions.

 Note that the definition of an interaction network for a swarm system depends on the rules that promote social interaction in the system.
 Here we pinpointed that, in PSO, a social interaction between $i$ and $j$ occurs when the particle $i$ updates its velocity $\vec{v_{i}}$ using the position of a particle $j$.
-Yet, this definition of $\mathbf{I}$ is a simple one that includes only the occurrence of social interaction between particles.
-More complex definitions may include edge direction or other aspects of the algorithm such as the social constant $c_2$ or the realizations of $\vec{r_2}$.
+This definition of $\mathbf{I}$ is a simple one that includes only the occurrence of social interaction between particles.
+More complex definitions may include edge direction or other aspects of the algorithm, such as the social constant $c_2$ or the realizations of $\vec{r_2}$.
 Nevertheless, with this simple definition, we can already better understand the swarm\cite{complenet2013,Oliveira2014,Oliveira2015,Oliveira2016,Oliveira2017a}.
-Other swarm systems, however, have different rules and distinct forms of social interactions, as we pointed out in Section~\ref{sec:mechanisms} and showed in Table \ref{tab:mechanisms}.
+Other swarm systems, however, have different rules and distinct forms of social interactions.